massbitprotocol/Open-Grants-Program/applications/massbit_route.md

 #### How does Massbit make sure that the nodes actually fulfil the Performance requirements?

+- In Milestone 1, we place Fisherman in each regions to check the network performance of new Nodes/Gateways before joining Massbit network.
+By measuring Rount Trip Time and network bandwidth from it self to the new Node/Gateway, it makes decisions whether the new node is eligible for joining the network.
+- We are aware that this approach has many drawbacks and the evaluation proccess is not fair for all new nodes.
+The first version of Fisherman is a prototype for us to test the functionality of all Massbit components together.

-- All Massbit Gateways have Fisherman component included, which is responsible for ensuring the neighbor Nodes and Gateways are functional.
+- In Milestone 2, Fisherman is modified to be more decentralized and more efficient.
+All Massbit Gateways have Fisherman component included, which is responsible for ensuring the neighbor Nodes and Gateways are functional.
 Each Fisherman talks to a Scheduler in its region and perform assgined tasks.

 1. When a Node/Gateway needs to join Massbit network, the Schedulers requires all active Gateways in the network to measure Round Trip Time (RTT) and network bandwidth to the new Node/Gateway.
 2. Based on the result of RTT and network bandwidth from active Gateways to the new Node/Gateway, if they satisfy the RTT and network bandwidth baseline, the new Node/Gateway is verified.
 The Node Provider can stake the new node with MBT tokens and serve traffic.
 In case of a new Node, it also needs to be able to forward test RPC requests to its attached blockchain datasource and returns back valid RPC response.